-Did you know each ata bags takes 3-4 weeks to make?
+Did you know each ata bags takes up to 6 weeks to make?
 Now that right there is S L O W fashion, my friends.
-It's a beautiful process that very few know about so we're excited to give you a behind-the-scenes look at how your ata bag is handcrafted.
+It's a beautiful process that very few know about so we're excited to give you a behind-the-scenes look at how the ata bag is handcrafted.

 Step 1: WEAVING

 Ata grass, similar to rattan, is found at the volcanic foothills in East Bali.
-This type of grass is known for being extremely durable and water resistant (basically a lifetime warranty!)
+This type of grass is known for being extremely durable and water resistant.

 Step 2: DRYING